erdc/air-water-vv/2d/benchmarks/dambreak_Colagrossi/README.rst

 The python test file named ``test_dambreak_Colagrossi.py`` is made up of two tests:

-* The first one is to know if the case can run.
+* The first test is to check that the run is successfully completed.
 * The second test is to validate the results comparing them to reference values.
 For this case we will compare the numerical and reference maximum pressure for a given point.
 One can run this test file typing ``py.test --boxed test_dambreak_Colagrossi.py``.